selfishprimate/gerillass-docs/content/docs/latest/breakpoint.md

 {{< /highlightwrap >}}

 {{< highlightwrap class="example">}}
-Now, let's set the `$mode` option to `min` and pass a pre-defined breakpoint value.
+Now, let's set the `$mode` option to `min` and pass a predefined breakpoint value.
 If you are a **mobile-first** person you are going to use this one a lot!
 {{< highlight scss >}}
 .element{
     @include gls-breakpoint(min, medium) {